Skip to Main Content

 Every development project has a vision.
 Parker Poe’s Development Services Team measures success in our ability to see that vision through, protecting the project’s interest while maximizing value.

 Our attorneys have significant depth in land use law to support the legal entitlement process, a stage considered by many as the most high-stakes and variable of the development life cycle.
 The entitlement process differs dramatically between various states and municipalities.
-By drawing on the resources, relationships, and experience of the firm’s Government & Municipalities industry team, our attorneys have insight and familiarity at the municipal level that help us navigate the different rules and regulations – as well as the preferences – of various review boards and decision-makers.
+By drawing on the resources, relationships, and experience of the firm’s Government & Municipalities Industry Team, our attorneys have insight and familiarity at the municipal level that help us navigate the different rules and regulations – as well as the preferences – of various review boards and decision-makers.

 The entitlement services we provide include: